LeoSf/basys_projects/README.md

 5. Modulo/Remainder - Button Center
 Modulo is activated while btn_center_i is pressed.
 This function uses the formula A % B. The 7-segment display will show the remainder until the user releases BTNL.
 The display will then return to whatever was last scrolling.

+**Additional notes:**
+Each button function is associated with specific module development.
+Also, each module has a testbench.